fksyuan/metamask-extension/README.md

 # Samurai Browser Extension

-You can find the latest version of Samurai on Release
+You can find the latest version of Samurai on [User manual](./docs/user-manual.md).

-Samurai supports Firefox, Google Chrome, and Chromium-based browsers.
+Samurai supports Google Chrome, and Firefox, Chromium-based browsers.
 We recommend using the latest available browser version.

 ## Building locally